LQRrrrr/MR.Rerand/README.md

 Another important usage of this package is to generate the re-randomized effect size and the standard errors after Rao-Blackwellization for two-sample MR analysis to eliminate the winner's curse bias.
 The generated effect sizes and the standard errors can then be applied to two-sample MR methods with summary data.
 See more details in reference 1.

+- MAGIC implements MAGIC for mediation analysis using Mendelian Randomization with summary data
+- RIVW implements RIVW for two-sample Mendelian Randomization with summary data

+The effect sizes and standard errors after Rao-Blackwellization can be obtained by

+- pre_screening rerandomizing in the exposure dataset and conduct Rao-Blackwellization to eliminate the winner's curse and the loser's curse

+- pre_selection rerandomizing in both the exposure dataset and the mediator dataset and conduct Rao-Blackwellization to eliminate both the winner's curse and the loser's curse